deiwin/take-care/README.md

   - `usergroups:read`
   - `usergroups:write` for managing user groups
   - `users:read` for finding individual users' Slack handles
+  - `users:read.email` for finding user info based on their email
 - Save the permission changes.
 - In the same **OAuth & Permissions** section, scroll to the top and click on the **Install App to Workspace** button and authorize the installation.